Baylor's Early-Career MBA

 FacultyOur Full-Time MBA faculty brings industry experience and research into the classroom to help students without professional experience make the connection between the curriculum and the practical application of the concepts.
 Our faculty excels at helping younger students make these connections.

 Career DevelopmentBaylor's Career Center has a team of professionals who are embedded within the program and work closely and proactively with our MBA students.
-Our career team excels at teaching a career strategy class to equip our students for job/internship searches, interviewing preparation, resume critiquing and more.
+These deeply-experienced advisors excel at teaching a career strategy class to equip our students for job/internship searches, interviewing preparation, resume critiquing and more.
 All quality MBA programs offer some form of career development, but our Career Center team is uniquely qualified to help connect the dots between undergrad, the MBA program and that first big job offer!
-Learn more about our Career Center team, average starting salaries and internship opportunities on our career management page.
+For an example of how our Career Center helps prepare early-career MBA students to launch their careers, take a look at this quick read about personal branding using LinkedIn by Baylor Career Center's Kaytlin Suarez.
+You can also learn more about our Career Center team, average starting salaries and internship opportunities on our career management page.

 EmployersJust like we have faculty and career professionals who are experienced in supporting our early career students, we have a diverse pool of organizations and companies who have hired our students time and time again.
 Many of our employers have expressed that they love recruiting MBA students from Baylor specifically because they like hiring our well-equipped, younger MBA grads.